Luytheti/Facial_Landmarks_Detection/README.md

 ## Introduction
 This project implements a facial landmark detection system using the Xception model, trained on the ibug dataset.
 The goal is to accurately detect facial landmarks from images and provide a user-friendly web application for real-time detection.

+## Try the App
-You can access the web application [here](http://digitrecognizerr.streamlit.app/).
+You can try out the facial landmark detection application here: [Facial Landmark Detection on Streamlit](http://digitrecognizerr.streamlit.app/).

 ## Table of Contents